Tkachenko-vitaliy/cppstepin/README.md

 1. Install clang  http://clang.llvm.org/.
 The application was developped with LLVM 6.0.1.
 As LLVM has not stable interface, on the later version the application might not be compiled.
 Write me at that case – I will correct the code.
-2. In CMakeLists.txt, correct paths for LLVM.
+2. In CMakeLists.txt, correct paths for LLVM (LLVM and LLVM_lib).
 3. Set cppstepin as active directory.
 4. Run project generation.
 For Windows, run CMake –G “Visual studio 15” ./src.
 It generates solution for Visual Studio.
 Open cppstepin.sln and compile the project.